 - Children from 4-6 years old AND who weigh 40 to 60 pounds should be in belt-positioning booster seats (backless or high-backed).

-- Children 6 years old AND who weigh more than 60 pounds can ride in the backseat using the vehicle lap-shoulder belt or belt-positioning booster seat.
+- Children 6 years old AND who weigh more than 60 pounds can ride in the backseat using the vehicle's lap-shoulder belt or belt-positioning booster seat.

-What Happens if You Do Not Follow the Law?
+What Happens if You Do Not Follow Car Seat Laws in Louisiana?

 Not having your child/children restrained in the proper child safety seat for his/her age and weight can result in serious legal consequences.
 If you are convicted of a child safety seat offense in Louisiana, you may be ticketed and fined— and you can expect the fines to go up significantly with each offense.